lirtsman/devhelper-cli/README.md

 ## Local Development Environment

+When you run `shielddev-cli localenv init`, the CLI:

+1. Checks for required tools (Podman, Kind, Dapr CLI, Temporal CLI)
+2. Validates their functionality
+3. Creates a configuration file (localenv.yaml) that remembers the tools and enabled components

 When you run `shielddev-cli localenv start`, the CLI:

+1. Loads the configuration file if it exists
-1. Verifies Podman is available and can run containers
+2. Verifies Podman is available and can run containers
-2. Verifies Kind is available and has clusters configured
+3. Verifies Kind is available and has clusters configured
-3. Initializes and starts the Dapr runtime
+4. Initializes and starts the Dapr runtime (if enabled)
-4. Starts the Temporal server
+5. Starts the Temporal server (if enabled)

 ### Temporal Server